 Launch checklist before you submit

-- Refresh your landing page hero with a concise value prop and social proof.
+- Refresh your product site hero with a concise value prop and social proof.

 - Prepare a short founder blurb, pricing summary, and feature bullets.